tech-rostand/arduino-firmware-wifilink/UNOWIFI_DEV_ED.md

 The firmware can be updated or changed.
 Two things are necessary to prepare Uno WiFi Dev Ed for writing the firmware to the ESP8266 flash memory (flashing).

 1. First step is bridging the USB serial of the AVR microcontroller to ESP8266 serial pins.
 It is a software thing.
-A simple sketch called EspRecovery.
+A simple sketch called EspRecovery from Examples of "Arduino Uno WiFi Dev Ed Library".
+Upload it into microcontroller.
 2. Second step is to put the ESP8266 into so called DFU mode pushing a dedicated button while powering the board on.

 ![DFU button](doc/arduino216-1.png)